SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ## Deployment Planning

-This section describes options that should be considered when planning a PubSub+ Event Broker deployment, especially for Production.
+This section describes options that should be considered when planning a Solace Event Broker deployment, especially for Production.

 ### Deployment Topology